 The work culture in urban India has witnessed a drastic change.
-The number of people working for night shifts has seen a rise in the last few years.
-Not just working night shifts in office, many people who are into the creative field, prefer working at night.
+The number of people working night shifts has seen a rise in the last few years.
+Not just working night shifts in the office, many people who are into the creative field, prefer working at night.
 However, have you ever given a thought to the impact on your health because of the change in your work schedule?
 Unfortunately, many people have no choice but to work night shifts.
-If you too work on night shifts, this blog is for you.
-Here are some nutrition tips that will ensure that you stay healthy even if you work on night shifts.
+If you too work night shifts, this blog is for you.
+Here are some nutrition tips that will ensure that you stay healthy even if you work night shifts.

 Health Risks Faced by Night Shift Workers

-Before we start discussing the healthy eating tips, we need to get an idea about the health risks associated with night shift workers.
+Before we start discussing healthy eating tips, we need to get an idea about the health risks associated with night-shift workers.
 The human body is designed to be active during the day and rest at night.
 This is the reason why we need to eat less at night so that our body can focus on repairing itself.
 However, when you shift from this cycle, it affects your health.
-Heart disease, peptic ulcers, slow metabolic rates, obesity, liver damage, diabetes are some of the common health issues that are faced by night shift workers.
+Heart disease, peptic ulcers, slow metabolic rates, obesity, liver damage, and diabetes are some of the common health issues that are faced by night shift workers.

 Healthy Diet Plan for Night Shift Workers